The Index Pattern

 The Controller.
 Handles database queries, metadata definitions, and heavy lifting.
 It executes strictly on the server.

-- Defines Page Metadata (Title, Desc)
+- Defines Page Metadata

-- Fetches Data (Prisma ORM)
+- Fetches Data (Async Prisma)

 index.html